kakaroto/R20Converter/README.md

 Don't forget that the directory name needs to be url-friendly, so don't use spaces (see [http://foundryvtt.com/pages/hosting.html#where-do-i-put-my-content](http://foundryvtt.com/pages/hosting.html#where-do-i-put-my-content)).
 Also note that image paths are dependent on the world directory name, so you cannot rename the directory after the conversion is done.

 ## Examples

+Using the new graphical user interface, these examples have become irrelevant, but for those who want to use the command line interface, here are some examples of use that can be useful.
+Note that the command line interface does have a few small extra options which are not availabel through the graphical user interface.

 Here's the simplest example to convert the campaign from the file "The Lost Mine of Phandelver.zip" into the world directory "lmop"